Two Capitols Consulting: Federal & State Government Strategies

 Elizabeth Parker has a keen knowledge of Virginia politics and government, gained through her experience both in state government and on political campaigns.
-Previously, she served in the Secretariat of Public Safety and Homeland Security under Secretary Brian Moran and at the Virginia Department of Juvenile Justice, where she assisted the policy team with research, legislative strategy, regulation review, and constituent cases.
+Before joining Two Capitols Consulting, she served in the Secretariat of Public Safety and Homeland Security under Secretary Brian Moran and at the Virginia Department of Juvenile Justice, where she assisted the policy team with research, legislative strategy, regulation review, and constituent cases.

 In 2017, Elizabeth was appointed by Governor Terry McAuliffe to the Millennial Civic Engagement Task Force.
 She was also a member of the State Council of Higher Education for Virginia (SCHEV) Student Advisory Committee.
 Elizabeth is an alumna of the prestigious Virginia Governor’s Fellows Program, serving in the Secretariat of the Commonwealth.

 Elizabeth received her B.A. in Government and Spanish Linguistics & Philology from the University of Virginia, where she was heavily involved in promoting civic engagement.
-She was responsible for organizing UVA Lobby Day in Richmond, an entirely student-led effort.
+She was responsible for organizing UVA Lobby Day in Richmond, a student-led effort.
 Elizabeth has been volunteering and working political campaigns for local, state, and national candidates around the Commonwealth since 2011.
 A native of Arlington, she now lives in Richmond’s Carytown neighborhood.
-Elizabeth is on the board of the Metro Richmond Area Young Democrats and a proud member of the Richmond City Democratic Committee.
+Elizabeth is active in the Metro Richmond Area Young Democrats and the Richmond City Democratic Committee.
 Elizabeth serves as a volunteer college advisor at Partnership for the Future.
-She is a 2019 graduate of the Sorensen ELP.
+She is a 2019 graduate of the Sorensen Emerging Leaders Program.